 I am a little over 4 weeks pregnant.
 What can I do?
 Will the “day after pill” work or do I need to get a medical abortion?

-The morning-after pill will not work if you’re already pregnant.
-The morning-after pill, also known as emergency contraception (EC), helps prevent pregnancy; an abortion (whether it’s the abortion pill or an in-clinic abortion) ends an existing pregnancy.
+The morning-after pill will NOT work if you’re already pregnant — so if you're already pregnant and don't want to be, you may be able to get an abortion.
+The morning-after pill, also known as emergency contraception (EC), helps prevent pregnancy before it happens; an abortion ends an existing pregnancy.